What Human Foods Can Cats Eat? A Safe Feeding Guide for Cat Parents

 Chocolate toxicity occurs when a cat ingests theobromine, which is found in dark and unsweetened chocolates.

-Theobromine is poisonous to cats and will cause seizures, muscle rigidity, and other serious symptoms.
+This compound is poisonous to cats and will cause seizures, muscle rigidity, and other serious symptoms.
+With that said, keep your cat away from any chocolate food/snacks.

 Grapes and raisins may not seem like a big deal, but they can have some serious consequences for your cat.